-- 150g rock salt.
-The salt is there as flavour and to preserve.
-To use less salt, freeze your stock in portions
+- 150 g rock salt.
+The salt is there as flavour and to preserve. freeze your stock in portions

 - 1 Tbsp peanut oil

-- Put all the veg in the TM bowl, (with all the woody items in first and the rest piled on top) chop on speed 7 for 5 seconds; you may need to scrape down the sides at this stage and go again for another 5 seconds due to the toughness of some of the roots.
+- Chop and peel all the veg and place everything in the TM bowl, (with all the woody items in first and the rest piled on top) chop on speed 7 for 5 seconds; you may need to scrape down the sides at this stage and go again for another 5 seconds due to the toughness of some of the roots.

-- Add the oil and the salt then cook on Varoma temp for 20 mins, speed 2.
+- Add the oil and the salt, place the simmering basket on top of the lid, then cook 20 mins/Varoma/speed 2.
 Warning this is quite a heady mix so make sure you have the windows open to make your neighbours jealous. 😉